Get

 6. Find Your Dog’s High-Value Rewards

 Every dog is unique, and this goes for the rewards that they prefer.
-Many dogs are food driven, which makes finding rewards relatively easy.
+Most dogs are food driven, which makes finding rewards relatively easy.
 However, during training sessions, high-value rewards are an ideal incentive for positive reinforcement of behaviors.
 High-value rewards can vary significantly between dogs, though, so you may have to try a few different options to find what works for your dog.

 7. Keep Training Session Length Appropriate